 In the process of implementation; to ensure the integration of Serb police personnel and civil protection personnel, Kosovo adopted the Law on Amnesty (19 September 2013).
-This law would provide amnesty for members of Serbian security institutions operating in the territory of Kosovo who has been convicted of certain specified criminal offences, who are under prosecution for such criminal offences, or could be subject to prosecution for such criminal offence, committed prior to June 2013.
+This law would provide amnesty for members of Serbian security institutions operating in the territory of Kosovo who have been convicted of certain specified criminal offences, who are under prosecution for such criminal offences, or could be subject to prosecution for such criminal offence, committed prior to June 2013.
 The newly adopted Law on Amnesty would enable their integration into Kosovo equivalent structures, to the possible extent, and would serve as a measure of confidence-building.

 In line with the agreement, on 22 July 2013, Kosovo established the Police Regional Directorate covering four northern municipalities.
 This directorate covers four police stations (North Mitrovicë/a, Zubin Potok, Zvečan/Zveçan, Leposavić/Leposaviq) and three sub-stations (Çabër, Bistricë and Lip).
 The Regional Director is a Kosovo Serb and the Deputy Director is a Kosovo Albanian.

 According to the Kosovo Police categorisation, the police station in North Mitrovicë/a was a category B station, with 110-120 police officers, with this number rising to almost 170 after integration.